markchege10-ux/markchege10-ux/README.md

 # Hi, I'm mark👩‍💻

 ## About Me🧑‍🚀
-- ☘I'm currently learning computer programming at iyf.
+- ☘I'm currently learning Artificial intelligence at iyf.
-- 👯‍♂️I'm interested in [coding and data analytics.
+- 👯‍♂️I'm interested in coding and data analytics AI and machine learning.
-- 🍀I'm looking to collaborate on website development and ai creation.
+- 🍀I'm looking to collaborate on website development and AI creation and to build AI systems.

 ## 🏋️‍♂️Skills I'm Building
 - 🥇Git and GitHub.